 Finally, a written teacher qualification test is now applied to all who intend to be certified in Taiwan.
 In the United states, certification also usually entails passage of written examinations in both pedagogy and content knowledge (Jambor, Gargiulo.
 Guddemi, Brown, Campbell, & Davis, 1990; Geiger, 2002; Ingersoll, 2007).
-Compared to the United states, content knowledge is not included in Taiwanese teacher qualification test.
+Compared to the United states, content knowledge is not included inTaiwanese teacher qualification test.
 However, there is no such teacher qualification examination in Japan but an employed teacher is required to take a wide range of inservice training programs provided by the Ministry of Education, local boards of education and numerous voluntary study associations of teachers (Fujita & Dawson, 2007).
-To take the teacher examination before certified could also be found in Germany which requires all teacher trainees to take two national teacher qualification tests and strict practicum in order to be certified (Wang, 2003).
+To take a teacher examination before certified could also be found in Germany which requires all teacher trainees to take two national teacher qualification tests and strict practicum in order to be certified (Wang, 2003).
 It is necessary to mention that there is no teacher certification level existing in Taiwan.
-In other words, early childhood education teachers could only be differentiated between certified and uncertified.
+In other words, early childhood special education teachers could only be differentiated between certified and uncertified.
 In comparison to some other countries likeJapan and the United States (Jambor, Gargiulo.
 Guddemi, Brown, Campbell, & Davis, 1990; Utah State Office of Education, 1993), the teacher certification level system seems to exist.
 To take Japan as an example, there are three levels of teacher's certificates based on different teacher's qualifications: Advanced certificate, first class certificate and second class certificate.
+In addition, it may be worth mentioning that early childhood special education teachers in Japan are required to have both special school teacher certificate and general certificate for kindergarten teacher (Fujita & Dawson, 2007).
 Does Taiwan need a teacher certification level system?
-It could be a hot topic for policy makers, teacher educators, early childhood education teachers, parents, and the public in the future.
+It could be a hot topic for policy makers, teacher educators, early childhood special education teachers, parents, and the public in the future.

-To some extent, preservice preparation practices in early childhood education have been influenced more by policy, legislation, and philosophy than by empirical data (Snyder and McWilliam, 1999).
-The teacher preparation for early childhood education in Taiwan is no exception.
-Before the presevice preparation practices could empirically be validated, to suspect of "product reliability" is still warranted reasonable.
-While a sufficient quantity of early childhood education teachers might be needed, it is the quality of personnel that would be crucial to program success.
-Comparative research in early childhood teacher education is scarce.
-The comparative research that documents the characteristics of effective teacher preparation programs for early childhood education seems important because policymakers and program practitioners need alternative choices between different ways of preparing quality teachers in order to possibly improve the "product reliability."
-Taiwanese model of teacher preparation for early childhood education compared with some other countries might have its unique charateristics.
-Nevertheless, the further investigation of "product reliability" of teacher preparation for early childhood education in Taiwan seems to be needed.
+To some extent, pre-service preparation practices in early childhood special education have been influenced more by policy, legislation, and philosophy than by empirical data (Snyder and McWilliam, 1999).
+The teacher preparation for early childhood special education in Taiwan is no exception.
+Before the presevice preparation practices empirically valided, to suspect of "product reliability" is still warranted reasonable.
+While a sufficient quantity of early childhood special education teachers might be needed, it is the quality of personnel that would be crucial to program success.
+Research in special education teacher education is pretty scarce.
+Only a very few experimental studies have examined the effects of different pedagogical approaches on the learning of pre-service students in special education (Brownell, Ross, Colón & McCallum, 2003).
+The comparative research that documents the characteristics of effective teacher preparation programs for early childhood special education seems important because policymakers and program practitioners need alternative choices between different ways of preparing quality teachers in order to possibly improve the "product reliability."Taiwanese model of teacher preparation for early childhood special education compared with some other countries might have its unique charateristics.
+Nevertheless, the "product reliability" of teacher preparation for early childhood special education in Taiwan seems to be worth a need to further investigate.